 - In December 2017, the CBRE program framework was adopted (Decision and Order No. 35137).

-- In June 2018, the Public Utilities Commission (PUC) approved Hawaiian Electric Companies’ CBRE tariff and related filings with modifications and directs the Hawaiian Electric Companies to implement their CBRE program.
-The commission directed the Hawaiian Electric Companies to file for CBRE Program cost recovery in a separate docket (Order No. 35560).
+- In June 2018, the Public Utilities Commission (PUC) approved Hawaiian Electric Companies’ CBRE tariff and related filings with modifications and directs Hawaiian Electric Companies to implement their CBRE program.
+The PUC directed Hawaiian Electric Companies to file for CBRE program cost recovery in a separate docket (Order No. 35560).

 - In August 2018, Hawaiian Electric Companies filed their request for the CBRE program cost recovery requesting the PUC approval to: 1) recover the costs of any unsubscribed energy and associated revenue taxes through each Company’s respective Energy Cost Adjustment Clause (“ECAC”) or Energy Cost Recovery Clause (“ECRC”) to the extent such costs are not included in base rates; 2) recover the cost of any compensable curtailed energy and associated revenue taxes through each Company’s respective Purchased Power Adjustment Clause (“PPAC”); and 3) account for CBRE Bill Credits as reductions to base revenues and ECAC revenues or to ECRC revenues